 Competitive or Collaborative Culture in the Workplace

-When designing the ideal organizational culture to best execute your business and people strategies, what is the best balance between healthy competition to motivate performance and smart collaboration to ensure that the whole is greater than the sum of its parts?
-As a leader, how do you know when a competitive or collaborative culture is better?
+When designing the ideal desired organizational culture to best execute your business and people strategies, what is the best balance between healthy competition to motivate performance and smart collaboration to ensure that the whole is greater than the sum of its parts?
+As a leader, how do you know when a more competitive or collaborative culture is better?

 The Benefits of a Competitive Workplace Culture

-Many leaders and employees tell us that this competitive approach to workplace culture is compelling because it seems to motivate, fine tune, and increase employee performance through clear performance standards, rewards and consequences.
+Many leaders and employees tell us that this competitive approach to workplace culture is compelling because it seems to motivate, fine tune, and increase employee performance through clear performance standards, rewards, and consequences.
 Don’t we all want to work with “A” players striving to perform at their peak?

 The Downside of Competitive Workplace Cultures

-There are downsides to hyper-competitive cultures associated with negative workplace stresses, ethical breaches in ethics, and increased risks.
+There are downsides to hyper-competitive cultures associated with negative workplace stresses, breaches in ethics, and increased risks.
 For example, many competitive cultures use stacked ranking to compare the performance of employees against each other.
 In these environments, employees report that they tend to focus on individually winning at all costs instead of on the best interests of their co-workers or for the organizations as a whole.

 The Benefits of a Collaborative Workplace Culture

-In fact our best places to work employee engagement research, tells us that collaboration and teamwork continually rates in the top quartile in terms of improving employee advocacy, discretionary effort and intent to stay.
+In fact our best places to work employee engagement research, tells us that collaboration and teamwork continually rates in the top quartile in terms of improving employee advocacy, discretionary effort, and intent to stay.
 When collaboration is embedded into a company’s or a team’s fabric, the results can be amazing.